The 2022 Moving Together Conference

 Eric Metropolitan Area Planning Council (MAPC)

-Meredith Rhode Island Department of Administration (RI DOA)
+Meredith Rhode Island Division of Statewide Planning

 Miranda MassDOT